1. Knowledge Base

 }

-Please note that this code example uses the Azalea font.
+Note: Please note that this code example uses the Azalea font.
 This format may not be readable by all scanners.

-This CSS will cause the text formula field to show a barcode wherever it is displayed throughout the app.
+Note: The CSS shared in this article will cause the text formula field to show a barcode wherever it is displayed throughout the app.
 This is okay in this example because we have a separate Order Number field that we can use as well.
-If you need to limit it only to show the barcode on a specific page or view, you can add some additional classes or IDs to the CSS.

 Now that you have set up your text formula field and added the CSS to your app, the next step is to add this new text formula field that represents your barcode to the view where you want to display it.

-The barcode field in the details view has the label format set to "None - hide label" to hide the label.
+Note: The barcode field in the details view has the label format set to "None - hide label" to hide the label (see image below).
 If the label is not hidden, the label will also be shown as a barcode.
-This can be updated by editing that specific field in the details view.